 This idea of accountability and concrete steps underlied the specific demands made in the letter as well.
 “Our demands are moreso a framework on the pathway to establishing A/P/A studies, enumerat[ing] the different steps necessary to create it,” said Shin.
 She emphasized that the demands were written with an eye toward ensuring that any A/P/A studies program is developed with the care and support necessary for it to be high-quality and sustainable.

 “We don’t want it to be, ‘Hey, we hired people, are you happy?’
 We want it to be something that is made up in a really intentional way, where all the stakeholders are involved in the process as well,” Shin said.

-The Five College Consortium has offered a Five College Asian/Pacific/American Studies Certificate Program, available to Amherst students, since 2000.
+The Five College Consortium has offered a Five College Asian/Pacific/American Studies Certificate Program since 2000, which the college made available to Amherst students in 2005.
 The program is co-chaired by Lili Kim, Center for Humanistic Inquiry fellow and visiting lecturer in history, and Michael Sakamoto, the University of Massachusetts, Amherst associate director of programming for the Asian arts and culture.
 Many of Amherst’s peer institutions, including the Claremont Colleges, Northwestern, New York University, Cornell and Duke, among others, have either an A/P/A or Asian American studies major.

 Correction, September 24, 2021: Context was added to clarify that although a statement made to The Student by the administration expressed their expectations for the formation of an A/P/A studies major, these expectations have neither been communicated to the AAAN nor publicly declared.